RajithRajan/vault-helm/README.md

-# Vault Helm Chart
+# Fork of Vault Helm Chart

 > :warning: **Please note**: We take Vault's security and our users' trust very seriously.
 If you believe you have found a security issue in Vault Helm, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).

-This repository contains the official HashiCorp Helm chart for installing and configuring Vault on Kubernetes.
-This chart supports multiple use cases of Vault on Kubernetes depending on the values provided.
+This repository contains the fork of HashiCorp Helm chart for official version please visit https://github.com/hashicorp/vault-helm and follow the documentation.

 For full documentation on this Helm chart along with all the ways you can use Vault with Kubernetes, please see the